CPAN-API/metacpan-developer/README.md

     Your workflow from this point will be to edit the MetaCPAN repositories which you have just checkout out to your local machine.
 After you have made your changes, you can ssh to your box and restart the relevant services.
 You will not develop on the VM directly.
-(See below for instructions on how to run puppet).

     To install any missing (newly required) perl modules, as root run